0xTranqui/zora-starter-kit/README.md

 # ZORA STARTER KIT ☼☽
-### A starter kit for interacting witth ZORA's API, Creator Toolkit, and Marketplace Hyperstructure
+### A starter kit for interacting with the ZORA API, Creator Toolkit, and Marketplace Hyperstructure
 #### Version 0.1.1
 #### Published August 4, 2022
+---
 ## Getting Started - How to Fork
 > Clone the repo
 ```